AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 this doctrine turns many away from their sins."[^255]

-Pamphilus and Eusebius in their *Apology for Origen* quote these words from him: \"We are to understand that God, our physician, in order to remove those disorders which our souls contract from various sins and abominations, uses that painful mode of cure, and brings those torments of fire upon such as have lost the health of the soul, just as an earthly physician in extreme cases subjects his patients to cautery.\"
+Pamphilus and Eusebius in their *Apology for Origen* quote these words from him: "We are to understand that God, our physician, in order to remove those disorders which our souls contract from various sins and abominations, uses that painful mode of cure, and brings those torments of fire upon such as have lost the health of the soul, just as an earthly physician in extreme cases subjects his patients to cautery."

 But Origen always makes salvation depend on the consenting will; hence he says, (De Prin.
 2, 1:2), "God the Father of all things, in order to